 Lifelong learning is a part of the Norwegian Government's policy, inspired by the European Commission, OECD and other international organizations.
 Lifelong learning is an important principle in Norwegian education policy.
 The goal is that all Norwegians should have the possibility of getting an education and developing their skills throughout their whole life.
 Lifelong learning is considered as a way of increasing the individuals’ quality of life, strengthening the skills and resilience of individuals in the labour market, thereby providing higher economic growth and more flexibility at the workplace.

 Norway is facing many challenges.
-Growing global collaboration and competition, environmental and poverty problems around the world and national welfare issues require an updated evidence base in order to be properly addressed and solved.
+Growing global collaboration and competition, global environmental and poverty problems, and national welfare issues, require an updated evidence base in order to be properly addressed and solved.
 Norway’s economy is to a large extent based on industries that require highly skilled labour, and this will continue to be the case in the future.
-The ability to learn and the availability of appropriate forms of formal, non-formal and informal learning opportunities are key to allow the labour force to respond to the needs of the labour market and society more generally.
+The ability to learn and the availability of appropriate forms of formal, non-formal and informal learning opportunities are keys to allow the labour force to respond to the needs of the labour market and society more generally.

 Data from the Survey of Adult Skills (PIAAC) from 2013 shows that on average, adults in Norway are more proficient in literacy, numeracy and problem-solving in technology-rich environments than the average across all participating countries.
 However, a relatively large share of the adult population in Norway has poor foundation skills.
 Young people, older people and immigrants are overrepresented among adults with poor foundation skills.